 \section{Simulation}

-In this section, we provide some simulation results that support our theoretical findings.
+In this section, we present some simulation results that support our theoretical findings.

-\paragraph{Trajectory of GD} With the dimension $n = 5000$, we constructed the ground truth vector $\us$ by sampling it from the Gaussian distribution $\mathcal{N}(\vec{0}, \frac{1}{n}\I)$ and normalized it to have unit norm.
-We let $\ls = 1$ so that the matrix $\Ms$ is given by $\us\us^\top$, and we randomly sampled the matrix symmetrically with sampling rate $p = 0.1$ and Gaussian noise of $\sigma = \frac{0.1}{n}$.
-The initialization size was set to $\beta_0 = \frac{1}{n}$ and step size of $0.1$ was used for GD. \cref{fig:2} represents one trial of the experiment, but similar graphs were obtained in every repetition of the experiment.
-The evolution of some important quantities such as $\vnorm{\xt}$ and $\abs{\us^\top \xt}$ are depicted on the left side of \cref{fig:2}.
-As observed in the fully observed case, the signal component $\abs{\us^\top \xz}$ increases with the rate $(1 + \eta \ls)$ until it gets close to $\sqrt{\ls}$, and local convergence to $\xs$ occurs, where $\vnorm{\xt - \xs}$ decreases exponentially and saturates at the level determined by noise size $\sigma$.
-On the right side of \cref{fig:2}, we describe the deviation of $\xt$ from $\txt$ in both $\ell_2$ and $\ell_\infty$-norms.
-The solid lines represent norms of $\xt$ and the dotted lines represent those of $\xt - \txt$.
-We could observe that there is a gap between solid and dotted lines throughout whole iterations.
-Hence, $\xt$ stays close to the trajectory of fully observed case as we proved in \cref{thm:main 2}.
+\textbf{Trajectory of GD} With the dimension $n = 5000$, we constructed the ground truth vector $\us$ by sampling it from the Gaussian distribution $\mathcal{N}(\vec{0}, \frac{1}{n}\I)$ and normalizing it to have unit norm.
+We let $\ls = 1$ so that the matrix $\Ms$ is given by $\us\us^\top$, and we randomly sampled the matrix symmetrically with a sampling rate of $p = 0.1$ and Gaussian noise of $\sigma = \frac{0.1}{n}$.
+The initialization size was set to $\beta_0 = \frac{1}{n}$ and a step size of $0.1$ was used for GD. \cref{fig:2} (a) and (b) represent one trial of the experiment, but similar graphs were obtained in each repetition of the experiment.
+The evolution of some important quantities such as $\vnorm{\xt}$ and $\abs{\us^\top \xt}$ is shown in \cref{fig:2}(a).
+As in the fully observed case, the signal component $\abs{\us^\top \xt}$ increases at the the rate of $(1 + \eta \ls)$ until it approaches $\sqrt{\ls}$, and a local convergence to $\xs$ occurs, where $\vnorm{\xt - \xs}$ decreases exponentially and saturates at the level determined by the noise size $\sigma$.
+In \cref{fig:2}(b), we describe the deviation of $\xt$ from $\txt$ in both $\ell_2$ and $\ell_\infty$ norms.
+The solid lines represent the norms of $\xt$ and the dotted lines represent those of $\xt - \txt$.
+We can see that there is a gap between the solid and the dotted lines during the whole iterations.
+Thus, $\xt$ stays close to the trajectory of the fully observed case, as we proved in \cref{thm:main 2}.